folio-org/stripes/doc/dev-guide.md

 Other kinds of module have hardwired locations: `app` modules get rendered into the main area; `settings` modules get rendered into the settings area.
 But `plugin` modules don't get rendered at all by default -- only when called on by a pluggable surface in another module.

 This is done by means of the `<Pluggable>` component.
-It must be passed two props: the Stripes object, and a `type` -- a short string which is matched against the `pluginType` of the available plugins.
+It must be passed a single prop, `type` -- a short string which is matched against the `pluginType` of the available plugins.
 It contains as children a default set of components to be rendered if no plugin is available:

 ```
 <Pluggable stripes={this.props.stripes} type="markdown-editor">